TejaSrinivas01/Marvel-Universe/README.md

 [![version](https://img.shields.io/badge/version-1.0.1-yellow.svg)](https://semver.org)

-Developed for my 4th Semester "CSE 4004 Web Technologies" Lab project under VIT-AP University.
+Developed for my 4th Semester 'CSE 4004 Web Technologies' Lab project under VIT-AP University.

-> MARVEL Website is a userfriendly website developed to introduce about Marvel.
+> "Marvel Universe" is a userfriendly website developed to introduce about MARVEL.
 This page is hosted at InfinityFree http://tejasrinivas-19bce7359.infinityfreeapp.com.
 I tried hard to get this project to come into action.
 Hope you guys will enjoy the website.

 ### Features
 1. Rich UI